tinydancer-io/solana-improvement-documents/proposals/0052-consensus-and-transaction-proof-verification.md

-However, this is only the consensus verifying stage of the client, and with only these changes, the RPC provider can still trick users, hence we also discuss future work that will be implemented in futureSIMDs to provide a fully trustless setup.
+However, this is only the consensus verifying stage of the client, and with only these changes, the RPC provider can still trick users, hence we also discuss future work that will be implemented in future SIMDs to provide a fully trustless setup.

 ## Alternatives Considered